DeltaCopy/arcolinux-repo-explorer/README.md

 - Any installed packages with pending updates will be highlighted
 - Double clicking a package name displays more details
+- Clicking Refresh runs a ```pacman -Sy``` to synchronize the pacman repositories and bring in the latest package details

 ###### Package Details Window